goldstrike77/ansible-role-linux-graylog/README.md

   * Graylog 3.0

 ## Role variables
+### Minimal configuration

+In order to get the Graylog running, you'll have to define the following properties before executing the role:

+*  `graylog_is_install`: A boolean value, whether install the Graylog.

 ### Main parameters #
 There are some variables in defaults/main.yml which can (Or needs to) be overridden: